c0m4r/paranoya/README.md

 some of the directories are [blacklisted](https://docs.flatpak.org/en/latest/sandbox-permissions.html#filesystem-access) under Flatpak Sandbox, preventing Loki from scanning them.

-In order to scan one of them use an override.
+In order to scan one of them, use an override.
 An example for /tmp dir:

 ```
 flatpak override --user --filesystem=/tmp org.flatpak.Loki-daemonized